GonzaloAllenPerez444/Repleet-Back-End-Public/README.md

 # Tech Stack and Architecture Details
-The Back end of Repleet uses ASP .Net Core for the backend, XUnit for Unit and Integration Tests, ASP .Net Core Identity Framework for Authentication and User Management, and Microsoft SQL Server for the Database.
+The Back end of Repleet uses ASP .Net Core in C# for the backend, XUnit for Unit and Integration Tests, ASP .Net Core Identity Framework for Authentication and User Management, and Microsoft SQL Server for the Database.
 As of Now, it's deployed with Azure but I'm looking at using Docker Compose to deploy elsewhere.
+The architecture follows MVC, such that you have your database entities in the "models" folder, the controllers in the "controllers" folder, and the views are in a separate front end project whcih is [HERE](https://github.com/GonzaloAllenPerez444/Repleet-Front-End-Public).